Are the benefits of a VPN worth getting it?

 Gain access to customer support

-Last but not least, when you purchase a VPN like Norton Secure VPN included in Norton 360, you also get access to world-class Member Services and Support.
+Last but not least, when you purchase a VPN like Norton VPN included in Norton 360, you also get access to world-class Member Services and Support.
 In this case, from Norton – your ally in the fight against cyberthreats.

 Navigating the minefield of cyberthreats on your own can be difficult.
 When your VPN or other cybersecurity tool doesn’t work, frustration can settle in and you can begin to revert back to your old ways.